Table of Contents

 Ideally, your recommender is someone who should know you for at least a year.

-Because this amount of time is enough for any teacher or manager to completely understand and talk about all the lows and highs of your personality.
+Because this amount of time is enough for any teacher or manager to completely understand and talk about your personality.

 - What they have worked on with you